foundriesio/docs/source/genesis/branching.rst

 - [LTD toup]: patches that want to go upstream, and revisions to them
 - [LTD noup]: patches needed by LTD, but not for upstream
+- [LTD mergeup]: merge commits from upstream into an LTD tree
 - [LTD temphack]: patches needed temporarily until some underlying code is fixed or refactored upstream
 - [LTD fromtree]: patches cherry-picked from upstream (when they're